 Negatives Of House Network:

-Thankfully, such cases are few and far between as, on average, people who sell through House Network receive their first offer in 24 days.
+That said, it’s unlikely you’ll need to consider this as, on average, people who sell through House Network receive their first offer in 24 days.
 This is of course also linked to setting a fair asking price, which is where the free valuation service is so important.

 Although customer satisfaction is clearly one of the priorities of House Network, there are occasions when they don’t quite achieve their own high standards.
 It’s rare, but it does happen, and it’s partly down to the luck of the draw as to which members of staff you deal with.
 Still, that’s why the money-back guarantee is there so it shouldn’t put you off.

 House Network are credited as being the UK’s very first online estate agent having been established in 2004 by Graham Lock.